A cork of the rational surface with the second Betti number 9: Finding a cork

-\begin{proof} Figure \ref{fig:R8_local_1} (a) shows a local part of Figure \ref{fig:R8_1}.
+\begin{proof} (1) Figure \ref{fig:R8_local_1} (a) shows a local part of the diagram of $R_8$ in Figure \ref{fig:R8_1}.
 For the following argument, we often draw the local parts of the diagrams unless necessary.
-As mentioned in section \ref{convention}, the parts of the diagrams not drawn in the figures are always fixed.
+As mentioned in Section \ref{convention}, the parts of the diagrams not drawn in the figures are always fixed.
 We slide $-1$-framed unknot over the $0$-framed unknot, and then we isotope the diagram to obtain Figure \ref{fig:R8_local_1} (b).
 We can isotope this diagram to Figure \ref{fig:R8_local_1} (c).
 We slide the $0$-framed unknot over the $6$-framed unknot to obtain Figure \ref{fig:R8_local_1} (d).
 By isotopies, we obtain Figure \ref{fig:R8_local_1} (e), (f), and then Figure \ref{fig:R8_local_2} (a).
 We slide the $4$-framed unknot over the $-1$-framed unknot and then isotope the diagram to obtain Figure \ref{fig:R8_local_2} (b).
 By another isotopy, we obtain Figure \ref{fig:R8_local_2} (c).
 By sliding the $0$-framed unknot in the diagram over one of the $-1$-unknots, we obtain Figure \ref{fig:R8_local_2} (d).
 Now the entire diagram looks like Figure \ref{fig:R8_2}.
-This diagram shows that $R_8$ contains a submanifold described in Figure \ref{fig:W2_in_R8_1}.
-By isotoping this diagram likewise in Figure \ref{fig:attaching_circle_1}, \ref{fig:attaching_circle_2}, \ref{fig:attaching_circle_3}, and \ref{fig:attaching_circle_4}, we obtain Figure \ref{fig:W2_in_R8_2} (a).
-We isotope this diagram to obtain Figure \ref{fig:W2_in_R8_2} (b).
-By another isotopy, we can deform this diagram to Figure \ref{fig:W2_in_R8_2} (c), a diagram of $W_2$.
-Therefore there is an embedding of $W_2$ in $R_8$. \end{proof}
+Thus, $R_8$ admits the handle decomposition in Figure \ref{fig:R8_2}.